The Bankrate promise

 When you’re in debt, it can feel like your life is on hold.
 On top of the stress, the impact that missed debt payments — and even debt in general — have on your credit score makes it harder to get approved for other important financial milestones, like buying a car or getting a mortgage.

 Chris Dlugozima, learning experience designer at GreenPath Financial Wellness in New York, explained that after his clients paid off their debt, they experienced much more freedom.

-Dlugozima worked with the client to create a special payment program that helped him steadily knock out debt.
-Several years later, the client is happily married.
+Dlugozima said that he worked with the client to create a unique payment program that helped him steadily knock out debt.
+Several years later, the client reported to be happily married.

-“It’s not just about the money, but about how the money can get in the way of life’s other goals,” said Dlugozima.
+“It’s not just about the money, but about how the money can get in the way of life’s other goals,” Dlugozima added.

 Debt tends to carry a uniformly negative stigma and can weaken self-esteem at its root.

-“Real financial stress — it eats a person’s soul in a way that’s very different than other parts of our lives,” said Ryan Howell, professor of psychology at San Francisco State University and co-founder of Beyond the Purchase, in a previous interview with Bankrate.
+“Real financial stress — it eats a person’s soul in a way that’s very different than other parts of our lives,” said Ryan Howell, professor of psychology at San Francisco State University and co-founder of Beyond the Purchase.

 The strength to avoid slipping back into debt